 Residents in each year of training are assigned to an 8-week block rotation in Primary Care.
-In addition, they participate in at least one half-day ambulatory care clinic session per week and follow patients longitudinally throughout residency training.
-Second- and third-year residents spend one full day per week in clinic.
+In addition, they participate in at least one half-day ambulatory care clinic session per month and follow patients longitudinally throughout residency training.
 Faculty preceptors supervise and teach in the ambulatory setting according to a written curriculum prepared by the Department.

-Residents rotate through the Emergency Department in the third year.
+Residents rotate through the Emergency Department.
 During these rotations, residents train under the supervision of Emergency Medicine faculty.

 Rotations include general medical wards, intensive care and cardiology (telemetry and CCU) units, geriatrics, neurology, subspecialty electives medical consultation, and night float.
 The Department of Medicine inpatient services consist of ward teams (firms) supervised by a full-time faculty member.
-In addition, there is a 17-bed combined medical, cardiac, and surgical Critical Care Unit consisting of 10 ICU beds and 7 step-down beds.
+In addition, there is a 17-bed combined medical, cardiac, and surgical Critical Care Unit with a recently expanded 17-bed step down/telemetry unit.

 |24 wks: Wards||24 wks: Wards||16 wks: Electives*|